Search for higgsinos in compressed mass spectra using low-momentum tracks in $pp$ collisions at $\sqrt{s}=13$ TeV with the ATLAS detector: Results

 \subsection{Model-independent interpretation}

-For the 1$\ell$1T search, SR-1$\ell$1T-dM1, SR-1$\ell$1T-dM3, and SR-1$\ell$1T-dM5 are used to test the excesses of events in the SRs and to set upper limits on the visible cross-sections of physics beyond the SM\@.
+For the 1$\ell$1T search, given the similarity of the phase space relevant to each of the SRs, SR-1$\ell$1T-dM1, SR-1$\ell$1T-dM3, and SR-1$\ell$1T-dM5 are selected to test the excesses of events in the SRs and to set upper limits on the visible cross-sections of physics beyond the SM\@.
 For this purpose, each SR is constructed by combining the corresponding electron and muon channel SRs into a single bin.
-A discovery fit configuration is applied, where a generic signal model with an unconstrained normalisation parameter is included to estimate the contributions from any phenomena beyond the SM\@.
-The probability under the SM-only hypothesis is quantified by calculating the $p$-value and the corresponding significance for each SR. For the final state targeted by the displaced track search, analogous results are reported in Ref.~\cite{SUSY-2020-04}, where the SRs are defined by a fixed set of kinematic requirements without the use of machine learning classifiers, thus enabling more straightforward reinterpretations of the results in the context of some generic beyond the SM physics process.
+A discovery fit configuration mentioned in Section~\ref{sec:background} is applied, where a generic signal model with an unconstrained normalisation parameter is included to estimate the contributions from any phenomena beyond the SM\@.
+The probability under the SM-only hypothesis is quantified by calculating the $p$-value and the corresponding significance for each SR. For the final state targeted by the displaced track search, analogous results are reported in Ref.~\cite{SUSY-2020-04}, where the single-bin SRs are defined by a fixed set of kinematic requirements without the use of machine learning classifiers, thus enabling more straightforward reinterpretations of the results in the context of some generic beyond the SM physics process.

 Table~\ref{tab:1L1T_disc} shows the results of the model-independent interpretation for the 1$\ell$1T search.
 Data and predicted SM yields agree well in SR-1$\ell$1T-dM1 and SR-1$\ell$1T-dM3, resulting in 95\% confidence level (CL) upper limits of 0.05~fb and 0.13~fb on the visible cross-section of physics beyond the SM\@.
 Consistent with the deviation observed in SR-1$\mu$1T-dM5, a deviation of $1.5\sigma$ is observed between data and the SM predictions in SR-1$\ell$1T-dM5, resulting in a looser upper limit of 0.14~fb.